ibm-cloud-docs/cis/known-limitations.md

  * To modify your custom dedicated certificate’s hostnames after ordering, you must order a new certificate and then delete the old one.

- * IP Rules created with two letter country codes can only be made with the `Challenge` action.
+ * IP rules created with two letter country codes can only be made with the `Challenge` action.
 If you want to block visitors from a country, upgrade to the Enterprise plan or place rules on your server to fully block.

-## Global Load Balancer
+## Global load balancer
 {:#known-limitations-glb}

  * Cloud Internet Services allows you to use the character `_` in load balancer hostnames, however, Kubernetes clusters cannot use `_`.